alexn11/complex-dynamics-progs/readme.md

 # Transcendental Maps

+For drawing pictures related to the dynamics of holomorphic maps, in particular linearizers/Poincar&eacute; maps and inverse of Fatou coordinates.

 This program has not been curated yet.
-This is worl in progress.
+This is work in progress.